Muhammad Jiwa Zainal Adilin II of Kedah: Reign (1710–1778)

+Founding of capital and building developments

-Alor Setar was founded in 1735 by Sultan Muhammad Jiwa and was Kedah’s eighth administrative centre since the establishment of the Kedah Sultanate in 1136.
+Sultan Muhammad Jiwa founded Alor Setar in 1735, which was Kedah’s eighth administrative centre since the establishment of the Kedah Sultanate.
 The earlier administrative centres were located in Kota Bukit Meriam, Kota Sungai Emas, Kota Siputeh, Kota Naga, Kota Sena, Kota Indera Kayangan and Kota Bukit Pinang.

-After founding the city, Sultan Muhammad Jiwa went on to build his palace, Istana Kota Setar.
-The original building was a wooden structure which had undergone demolitions several times due to attacks by the Bugis (1770) and the Siamese (1821).
+After founding the city, Sultan Muhammad Jiwa went on to build his palace, the Istana Kota Setar.
+The original building was a wooden structure which had been demolished several times due to attacks by the Bugis (1770) and the Siamese (1821).
 The current concrete building was completed during the reign of Sultan Ahmad Tajuddin Mukarram Shah in the mid-19th century.

-This palace is also renowned as the Istana Pelamin Palace when the space of the palace was extended to add a pavilion and several rooms when Sultan Abdul Hamid Halim Shah wanted to marry off his five princes and princesses.
-After 1941, this palace was used as a school and an office for several organizations including the office for the Kedah chapter of St John's Ambulance and the Scout movements.
+This palace is also renowned as the Istana Pelamin Palace when the building was expanded to add a pavilion and several rooms when Sultan Abdul Hamid Halim wanted to marry off his five children.
+After 1941, this palace was used as a school and an office for several organizations including the office for the Kedah chapter of St John Ambulance and the Scout movements.
 On 25 July 1983, this palace was declared the Kedah Royal Museum.

 Another structure attributed to Sultan Muhammad Jiwa was the Balai Besar (Grand Audience Hall).
 Initially the function of the building was as the Balai Rong Seri or Balai Penghadapan (audience hall), that was situated at the back area of the Istana Kota Setar complex.
 The pillars, roofs and floors were made of wood and still stands to this day.